DavidWynne/CSharpEval/README.md

 The steps needed to get an initial stand-alone version running on your machine are:

 * Download the source code.
-This is a zip file containing a loose collection of .cs text files.
+This is in the directory c-sharp-eval and contains a collection of .cs text files.
 * Open your version of Visual Studio 2008 or 2010 and make a new C# project.
 Select the project kind to be WPF Application.
 Make sure you are using version 3.5 (or later) of the .Net Framework.
 * After the project is created, go to the Solutions Explorer and delete the Window1.xaml files and the App.xaml file.

 The CSharpEval code supplies its own windowing and startup code.

-* Into this empty project copy the .cs files from the downloaded zip file.
+* Into this empty project copy the .cs files from the download.
 * Double click on the Properties folder in this project, and in the properties page click on the Build tab.
 In the build page enter the following text Class;Dialog;Repl;Test into the Conditional compilation symbols edit box.
 * Compile and run.
 * If you are using some other editor, you will need to take the appropriate steps to end up with a compiled WPF application using these files.